Deutsche Rentenversicherung: Finance

 The social pension system is based on disbursements based on a combination of assets accumulated by some precursor organisations, insurance fees from the insured, and tax subsidies.
-The tax subsidies are being justified by the pension insurance carriers' mandate to provide services beyond the scope of insurance.
+The tax subsidies are justified by the pension insurance carriers' mandate to provide services beyond the scope of insurance.
 In 2023, the overall revenue of the DRV amounted to 381 billion euros, consisting of 290 billion euros of revenue and 84 billion euros of federal subsidies.
-By contrast, expenditures amounted to 380 billion euros, with ca. 90 % of expenditures due to pension payments.
+By contrast, expenditures amounted to 380 billion euros, with ca. 90% of expenditures due to pension payments.
 A further 27 billion euros of expenditures were spent on the health insurance payments for pensioners, which are considered non-insurance benefits.